GabrielMoreau/uvmat-doc/help/README.md

 The objects are defined by the following set of properties:

-* * Name: * any name given to the object.
+- *Name*: any name given to the object.
-* * Type: * classify the object with the following choice:
+- *Type*: classify the object with the following choice:
-* 'points': set of n points.
+- 'points': set of n points.
-* 'line': simple straight segment, defined by its two end points.
+- 'line': simple straight segment, defined by its two end points.
-* 'polyline': open line made of n-1 consecutive segments (defined by n points).
+- 'polyline': open line made of n-1 consecutive segments (defined by n points).
-* 'rectangle': defined by its center, half width and half height, and possibly angle of axis.
+- 'rectangle': defined by its center, half width and half height, and possibly angle of axis.
-* 'polygon': closed line made of n consecutive segments (defined by n points).
+- 'polygon': closed line made of n consecutive segments (defined by n points).
-* 'ellipse': defined by its center, half width, half height, and possibly angle of axis.
+- 'ellipse': defined by its center, half width, half height, and possibly angle of axis.
-* 'plane': plane with associated cartesian coordinates.
+- 'plane': plane with associated cartesian coordinates.
-* 'volume': volume with associated cartesian coordinates.
+- 'volume': volume with associated cartesian coordinates.
-* * ProjMode: *specifies the method of projection of coordinates and field, as described in [#a6.3Projectionmodes next sub-section].
+- *ProjMode*: specifies the method of projection of coordinates and field, as described in [#a6.3Projectionmodes next sub-section].
-* * Angle: *three component rotation vector which defines the orientation of the object coordinate axis, for 'plane' and 'volume'.
+- *Angle*: three component rotation vector which defines the orientation of the object coordinate axis, for 'plane' and 'volume'.
   In 2D, this rotation vector has only one component along z, defining a rotation angle in the plane (expressed in degrees).
   This applies also to the main axis of 'ellipse' and 'rectangle'.
   In 3D, line objects ('line', 'polyline','rectangle','polygon','ellipse') are assumed contained in a plane, and 'Angle' defines the orientation of this plane.
-* * RangeX*, * RangeY*, *RangeZ:* bounds defining a range of projection along each coordinate with respect to the object.
+- *RangeX*, *RangeY*, *RangeZ*: bounds defining a range of projection along each coordinate with respect to the object.
   These ranges have one or two values depending on the object type.
-* 'points': the only relevant range is RangeX, with one value (a radius around the point).
+- 'points': the only relevant range is RangeX, with one value (a radius around the point).
-* 'lines': the only relevant range is RangeY, with one value, a radius transverse to the line.
+- 'lines': the only relevant range is RangeY, with one value, a radius transverse to the line.
-* 'polyline' and 'polygon' ranges are not relevant.
+- 'polyline' and 'polygon' ranges are not relevant.
-* 'rectangle','ellipse': RangeX and RangeY (one value) define the half length and half width respectively.
+- 'rectangle','ellipse': RangeX and RangeY (one value) define the half length and half width respectively.
   In 3D, RangeZ may set a range of projection transverse to the plane containing the object.
-* 'plane': RangeX and RangeY (two values each) may restrict a region in the coordinates of the plane.
+- 'plane': RangeX and RangeY (two values each) may restrict a region in the coordinates of the plane.
   In 3D, RangeZ may set a range of projection transverse to the plane.
-* 'volume': RangeX, RangeY, RangeZ (two values each) define a selected volume in the data set.
+- 'volume': RangeX, RangeY, RangeZ (two values each) define a selected volume in the data set.
-* *DX*, *DY*, *DZ:* mesh along each coordinate defining a grid for interpolation.
+- *DX*, *DY*, *DZ*: mesh along each coordinate defining a grid for interpolation.
-* * Coord: * matrix with two (for 2D fields) or three columns defining the object position.
+- *Coord*: matrix with two (for 2D fields) or three columns defining the object position.
-* for 'points', 'line', 'polyline', 'polygon': matrix with n lines [xi yi zi], corresponding to each of the n defining points.
+- for 'points', 'line', 'polyline', 'polygon': matrix with n lines [xi yi zi], corresponding to each of the n defining points.
   Note that in 3D case, polygons must be included in a plane, which imposes restrictions on these coordinates.
-* for 'rectangle', 'ellipse': coordinates of the center.
+- for 'rectangle', 'ellipse': coordinates of the center.
-* for 'plane' or 'volume': coordinates of the origin of the new coordinate frame attached to the object.
+- for 'plane' or 'volume': coordinates of the origin of the new coordinate frame attached to the object.
-* * CoordUnit: * units for the coordinates, must fit with the units of coordinates for the projected field.
+- *CoordUnit*: units for the coordinates, must fit with the units of coordinates for the projected field.

 ![](6-2-object-properties.2.png)